While Greater Attention Given to Combating Synthetic Opioids, Agencies Need to Better Assess their Efforts

 Recommendations for Executive Action

-Comments: In its written comments to our report, dated March 5, 2018, DHS stated that CBP plans to establish a working group to assess LSSD risk and resource allocations, analyze and assess its current program to support analysis and triage of suspected chemical parcels and determine whether the program can be expanded for 24/7 operations.
-Further, in its 60-day letter, dated May 30, 2018, DHS stated that LSSD will assess risk per port of entry and establish policies and procedures to address resource allocations.
-To accomplish this, DHS stated that it had established a working group to assess LSSD risk and resource allocations on March 30, 2018.
-In December 2018, CBP officials stated that LSSD has completed its assessment and evaluation of its program to assign front-line chemists to work alongside CBP officers at two ports of entry and that a report of its findings and recommendation had been drafted and would be completed.
-In January 2019, CBP reported that its assessment would be completed by March 21, 2019.
-In addition, LSSD, with support from the Operations Support Integrated Planning Division, developed a risk matrix that will be used to inform leadership decisions about staff allocations.
+Comments: In its written comments to our report, dated March 5, 2018, DHS stated that CBP planned to establish a working group to assess LSSD risk and resource allocations, analyze and assess its current program to support analysis and triage of suspected chemical parcels and determine whether the program could be expanded for 24/7 operations.
+Further, in May 2018, DHS stated that LSSD would assess risk per port of entry and establish policies and procedures to address resource allocations.
+To accomplish this, DHS stated that it had established a working group in March 2018 to assess LSSD risk and resource allocations.
+In addition, LSSD, with support from the Operations Support Integrated Planning Division, developed a risk matrix that is intended be used to inform leadership decisions about staff allocations.
 The risk matrix allows LSSD to identify field locations that represent areas of risk based on one or many threats.
 LSSD also developed a methodology paper that details how the risk matrix is "scored" to identify the field locations with the highest risk.
 According to CBP officials, it plans to continue to utilize the methodology and the risk matrix to periodically assess whether LSSD's resources are allocated appropriately.
-Once LSSD has completed its assessment of its program to put chemists alongside CBP officers at two ports of entry, GAO will review this assessment and work with CBP on the closure of this recommendation.
+In addition, in December 2018, CBP officials stated that LSSD had completed its assessment and evaluation of its pilot program to assign front-line chemists to work alongside CBP officers at two ports of entry.
+In July 2019, CBP finalized its report of its findings and recommendations and concluded that the additional support from LSSD chemists at the ports of entry enhanced CBP's operations.
+Further, in July 2019, CBP reported that that it was working to identify high-level strategic options and build an initial prototype model for determining ports of entry with the greatest need for LSSD resources and risk-based staff and resource allocations as well as expanding the model to deliver more ongoing analytical capability to respond to dynamic demand.
+In April 2020, CBP noted that it anticipated having the initial implementation of the model by the end of July 2020.
+In August 2020, CBP LSSD confirmed that the model was operational and would be used to inform staffing allocation decisions when labs have vacancies and if LSSD is appropriated additional funding.
+Further LSSD officials said that they would run the model on a quarterly basis to ensure that their staffing allocation to the labs ensures that CBP can strike the appropriate balance of volume and risk for its laboratories.
+We believe these efforts fulfill the intent of our recommendation, which we are closing as implemented.

 Recommendation: The Commissioner of U.S. Customs and Border Protection (CBP) should, in consultation with the Executive Director of CBP's Laboratories and Scientific Services Directorate (LSSD) and the Laboratory Directors, assess volume and risk at each port of entry to determine those with the greatest need for resources, use this information as a basis for staff allocations, and document its risk-based, staff allocation process to ensure that CBP and LSSD priorities can be accomplished as effectively and efficiently as possible.
 (Recommendation 1)